malbanGit/ESP32_P4_Vectrex/README.md

 | LVDS / LCD (portrait) | `getDisplayWidth()` → 480 | `getDisplayHeight()` → 800 |
 | HDMI | `getDisplayWidth()` → 1280 | `getDisplayHeight()` → 720 |

-`getScreenWidth()` / `getScreenHeight()` are convenience aliases for the same values.
-The 90° rotation for the LCD is applied transparently inside `mini_draw_line*` — the application always works in logical coordinates.
+`getDisplayWidth()` / `getDisplayHeight()` give the dimensions the actual application output can use.
+`getScreenWidth()` / `getScreenHeight()` give the dimensions the current "physical" dimension of the screen is.
+These two differ when an overlay is loaded, since the overlay is "larger" then the display area.

 ---